abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-**Ember.computed**? that's new!
-Ember allow us to create functions which
+**Ember.computed**?
+That's new!
+Ember allows us to create functions that
-will be treated as properties, they are called computed properties.
+will be treated as properties.
+These are called computed properties.
 In
-our example **isValid** is a **computed property** which depends on the
+our example, **isValid** is a **computed property** that depends on the
 properties **email**, **firstName**, **lastName**, and **twitter**.
-When any of those properties changes the function that we passed-in
+When any of those properties changes, the function that we passed-in
 is called and the value of our property is updated with the returned value.

-In our example we are checking manually that all the fields are not
+In our example, we are manually checking that all the fields are not
-empty using the
+empty by using the
 [isEmpty](http://emberjs.com/api/classes/Ember.html#method_isEmpty)
 helper.

-With our naive validation in place we can now modify our save and
+With our naive validation in place, we can now modify our save and
 cancel actions:

 ~~~~~~~~